Google

 8 River Valley Close

-3 units listed 3 for sale 1 for rent
+3 units listed 6 for sale

 17 people are looking at this property right now